boonyong6/how-linux-works/README.md

 ### 9.17.2 UDP

-- UDP won’t correct for lost or out-of-order packets.
+- UDP won't correct for lost or out-of-order packets.
 - **TCP** is like having a **phone call**; **UDP** is like sending an **instant message**.
 - Applications that use UDP are often concerned with **speed**, such as **NTP** and **video chat**.